Western RO: Cluj-Napoca named a UNESCO City of Film

 The network of UNESCO creative cities currently counts 295 cities in 90 countries that invest in culture and creativity – crafts and folk art, design, film, gastronomy, literature, media arts, and music – to advance sustainable urban development.

-"I am happy this title recognizes the major influence the TIFF brand has had on the city over the past twenty years.
+"I am glad this title recognizes the major influence the TIFF brand has had on the city over the past twenty years.
 The first major cultural event in Cluj opened the way for other large projects, influenced generations of children and youth, boosted tourism and the development of several local businesses, and highlighted places that are now symbolic for the city.
 TIFF had a strong impact on the city's cultural profile and determined the emergence of new schools of film.
 Cluj is, without a doubt, a city of film," Tudor Giurgiu, president of TIFF, said.

 Founded in 2002, TIFF is a member of the Alliance of Central and Eastern European Film Festivals (CENTEAST), and it is supported by the Creative Europe - MEDIA Program.
 In 2011, TIFF was accredited by the FIAPF, which places it among the 40 most important festivals in the world.